There are many types of bladder stones, and each tends to form in a specific breed or species under specific conditions.

 Some medications can increase the risk of calcium oxalate stone development, and these should be avoided.
 Prednisone and other cortisone-type medications (commonly used for itchy skin, arthritis, inflammatory bowel disease, and other inflammatory conditions) should be avoided if possible.
 Furosemide (brand name: Lasix or Salix) is a diuretic mostly used in the treatment of heart failure.
 Both these medications lead to excess calcium in the urine.
 Should a diuretic be needed for a patient at risk for calcium oxalate stones, one from the thiazide class (see later) would be a better choice.
 Supplementation with Vitamins D or C also increases the risk of forming oxalate stones; such supplementation should be discontinued.

-Step Two: Urinalysis
+Step Two: Urinalysis and Radiographs

 If urinary pH is less than 6.5 or if oxalate crystals are seen, it is time to go to Step Three.
 If all is well, a urinalysis should be performed every three to six months or so for the rest of the dog’s life (the University of Minnesota’s current recommendation).